forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 );
 ```

-Above is `UserInfo`, a simple component that renders the users name, email address, and button to logout.
-The demo components need to load this information so it can be rendered by `UserInfo`.

 ## HOCs

 We will be begin by looking at an example of the Higher Order Component pattern.
 If you're unfamiliar with this pattern, the [React docs](https://reactjs.org/docs/higher-order-components.html) provide a great explanation.
 In short:

 > **a higher-order component is a function that takes a component and returns a new component.**

-### **TL;DR**

-Good:

-1. The API for the constructed components is usually quite simple.

-Bad:

-1. Components count goes up since the generated classes are often difficult to reuse.
-2. The `withUser` component breaks the Singe Responsibility Principle (SRP) by handling both data fetching and UI rendering.
-3. Dynamic types are difficult, error prone, and fragile.
-4. Compiler errors are obtuse.
-5. This API would make it difficult to fetch multiple pieces of data in parallel.
-6. Dynamically creating classes is magical.
-Magic is powerful but scary.

-One other point I haven't expanded upon:

-1. Datafetching is declared by an element in our JSX; hella weird.
-2. This is a lot of code, which means there's a big surface area for bugs, so the number and variety of tests required to get this properly covered is very high.

 ### src/components/hoc-demo/index.tsx – [Source](https://github.com/forestryio/react-patterns-article/blob/master/src/components/hoc-demo/index.tsx)